nsmaciej/kale/docs/Notes.md

   Scratch mode.
 * A rough 'compactness' setting which would decide how much 'visual sugar' should be applied for the sake of brevity.
+* Since Kale will not be filed oriented it would be nice if the function browser had some kind of Sublime Text mini map like preview of each function.

+## Selling points

+* No syntax errors
+* Because strings are completely separated from the structure of the program, i18n is a nice selling point (no need to worry about https://lord.io/blog/2019/text-editing-hates-you-too/)